elusivecodes/FyreDB/README.md

         - `capath` is a string representing the path to a directory containing CA certificates.
         - `cipher` is a string representing a list of allowable ciphers to use for encryption.
     - `flags` is an array containing PDO connection options.
+    - `log` is a boolean indicating whether to log queries, and will default to *false*.

 ```php
 $container->use(Config::class)->set('Database.mysql', $options);